 Policy 3.1: Minimize traffic intrusion into surrounding residential neighborhoods by avoiding new roadway connections onto existing local residential streets, to the extent reasonable.
-The Plan Area is surrounded by established residential neighborhoods accessed through local streets intended to support low traffic volumes.
+The Plan Area is adjacent to established residential neighborhoods along Sunrise Avenue that are accessed through local streets intended to support low traffic volumes.
 New development and redevelopment projects should avoid driveways and other connections to these local streets, when feasible, unless the new access point is located on a corner lot at the intersection of a local street and a collector or arterial.